 If You Don't Feel Listened To

-If you are worried about any child or young person, and you do not feel your concerns are being listened to or acted upon, please ensure you report this to Helen Blackman, Director of Children's Social Care, or to Alison Michalska, Corporate Director for Children and Adults, and they will personally follow up your concern.
+If you are worried about any child or young person, and you do not feel your concerns are being listened to or acted upon, please ensure you report this to Helen Blackman, Director of Children's Social Care, or to Catherine Underwood, Corporate Director for People, and they will personally follow up your concern.

 Helen Blackman, Director of Children's Social Care, Nottingham City Council:

 Catherine Underwood, Corporate Director for People, Nottingham City Council:

 Identification, Assessment and Referral

 The DASH RIC form should be used by all non-police staff or volunteers in Nottingham and Nottinghamshire who receive a disclosure of domestic abuse.

 The form allows you to assess the risk to the person experiencing abuse and make an appropriate referral for support.
 To refer a case to the Multi-Agency Risk Assessment Conference (MARAC) you must complete this form and send it securely using the contact information on the form.